tsgates/www-feast17/cfp.md

 ## Submissions

-Submissions should be in two-column, 10-point format, and can be up to 6 pages in length with as many additional pages as necessary for references.
+Submissions should be in two-column, 10-point format, double-blind, and can be up to 6 pages in length with as many additional pages as necessary for references.
 Detailed submission instructions can be found at [https://feast17.hotcrp.com](https://feast17.hotcrp.com).